 In WordPress – you can let WordPress update plugins automatically.

-Once you’ve logged into WordPress dashboard, the Plugins page helps you see if a specific plugin is enabled for auto-updates.
+Once you’ve logged into the WordPress dashboard, the Plugins page helps you see if a specific plugin is enabled for auto-updates.

 Poorly-developed WordPress Themes